Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 The CFD results in the unphysical region are shown in the left panel of Fig.~\ref{fig:pseudocfd}, both for the CFD$_B$ and CFD$_C$.
-Of course, there is no data in this region, but they can be compared to their UFD counterparts that we showed in the left panel of Fig.~\ref{fig:gdispmod}.
-There are no significant qualitative changes for the CFD$_C$, but the peak of the $f_0(980)$ raises about 20\% for in the CFD$_B$.
+Of course, there are no data in this region, but they can be compared to their UFD counterparts that we showed in the left panel of Fig.~\ref{fig:gdispmod}.
+Neither the CFD$_C$ nor the CFD$_B$ reveal significant changes.

-Finally, let us recall that the phase of the tensor wave of the Brookhaven collaboration \cite{Etkin:1982se} is just a model that violates Watson's Theorem near $K\bar K$ threshold and does not include a $f_2(1810)$, listed in the RPP, as we have done for that wave.
+Finally, let us recall that the phase of the tensor wave of the Brookhaven collaboration \cite{Etkin:1982se} is just a model that violates Watson's theorem near $K\bar K$ threshold and does not include an $f_2(1810)$, listed in the RPP, as we have done for that wave.
 Their phase is therefore different from ours, as shown in the right panel of Fig.~\ref{fig:g02data}.
-Unfortunately this wave was used to extract the data on the $I=0$ $S$-wave.
-We have discarded this phase near threshold in our fits, which satisfy then Watson's Theorem, but one might wonder what would happen if we used our UFD tensor wave to extract the $I=0$ $S$-wave phase instead of the Brookhaven model.
-Thus, we have considered an alternative $g_0^0$ UFD and CFD to the one that we have just presented here.
-Fortunately, they only differ significantly in the phase, but not the modulus, above 1.6 GeV, i.e. outside the applicability range of our $g_0^0$ dispersive analysis, and in a region whose contribution is insignificant for other dispersion relations.
-The details can be found in \ref{app:g00alt}.
+Unfortunately, this wave was used to extract the data on the $I=0$ $S$-wave.
+We have discarded this phase near threshold in our fits, which satisfy then Watson's theorem, but one might wonder what would happen if we used our UFD tensor wave to extract the $I=0$ $S$-wave phase instead of the Brookhaven model.
+Thus, we have also considered in \ref{app:g00alt} an alternative $g_0^0$ UFD and CFD.
+Fortunately, they only differ significantly from the UFD and CFD presented here in the phase, but not the modulus, and only above 1.6 GeV, i.e. outside the applicability range of our $g_0^0$ dispersive analysis, and in a region whose contribution is insignificant for other dispersion relations.